MuhammadA-C/wgu-c867/README.md

 # WGU-C867-Project

+---

+# Overview

+* University: Western Governors University (WGU)
-WGU Bachelor of Science in Software Development
+* Degree: Bachelor of Science in Software Development

-Class: C867 Scripting and Programming Applications
+* Class: C867 Scripting and Programming Applications

-Programming language: C++

-Date: 01/30/2023
+* Date: 01/30/2023

+---

 The Project for C867 Scripting and Programming Applications was to develop a C++ program that took student data which included information such as student name, email address, degree program, student id, etc..., parse the student data, and provide predefined output information such as:
 - Which student emails are invalid